 No, if you register a domain name this does not prevent other people from registering similar domain names or variations.
-The applicant for similar names must provide a legitimate claim on the domain name they want.
 If you do not want other individuals or organisations to be able to use variations of your domain name, you should register them yourself.
-For other Top Level Domains (TLDs), someone can register the same .com, .net, .org etc. domain name as your .ie domain unless you have already registered it yourself.
+For other Top Level Domains (TLDs), someone can register the same .com, .net, .org etc. domain name as your .ie domain name unless you have already registered it yourself.

 What are one and two letter domains?

 These are shortened domain names, where the use of one or two letters only is permitted before the .ie extension, e.g. hp.ie.
 These domains are usually in great demand as they are particularly easy to remember and a great asset for businesses who need a memorable domain to market their work online.

 Why are some one and two letter domain names restricted from registration?

 The IE Domain Registry CLG (IEDR), through its responsibilities of managing the .ie namespace, intends to restrict the release of a small number of one and two letter .ie domain names on the grounds of possible commercial use by the Registry in future, or on the basis that the registration of such domains could be misleading to the Internet community, cause confusion, or damage the credibility and reputation of the Registry.

 The Administrative Contact is the individual or company responsible for authorising any changes, transfers or the deletion of a domain name.
 Updates to your Administrative Contact details are made by our Registration Services Team.
 Email firstname.lastname@example.org or call 01-2365400 to speak to a team member.